 As business slows, it's a great time to revamp areas that may have gone under the radar during the busy season.

 13. Evaluate your job posting approach.
 Are you posting to the right platforms, using social recruiting, targeting the right demographics and communicating to each and every applicant automatically?
-If not, you could probably save yourself some time and stress with a great Recruitment and Applicant Tracking System.
+If not, you could probably save yourself some time and stress with a great Applicant Tracking System.

 14. Update your website with completed projects, testimonials and other important information.